 Mac Audio Optimization 101

 It's also important to use a second, dedicated audio drive for audio.
 Sample libraries and virtual instruments often require large amounts of space and reading/writing audio should happen outside of the system drive.
-The Mercury On the Go Pro is a portable drive perfectly suited for such tasks.
 This is another area where having an SSD brings the highest possible performance.
-Some will prefer an internal audio drive, in which case the Data Doubler Kit from OWC makes adding one an easy process.
 A dedicated audio drive is a must-have piece of gear.
 The following tweaks work for optimizing both hard drives: